 The iPSC Initiative is a major effort of California's stem cell agency.
 The goal: to create a collection of stem cells developed from thousands of individuals like you.

 Collected into a cell bank, the stem cells will represent a wide range of diseases and conditions such as heart, lung, liver, eye disease, Alzheimer's disease and childhood neurological disorders like autism.
 These banked stem cells will be made available to researchers around the world.
-Such a resource will spur large-scale research that cannot be accomplished by a single laboratory working in isolation.
+Such a resource will hopefully help spur large-scale research that cannot be accomplished by a single laboratory working in isolation.

 Find Out More: